uzh/ddm/docs/source/user/researcher_interface.rst

 There are two types of Donation Blueprints:

 a.
 Donation Blueprint
 b.
-Zip Container
+Blueprint Container

 The *Donation Blueprint* defines processing rules on the file level.
-The *Zip Container* is a container class, that can be used to bundle multiple *Donation Blueprints* if participants upload a ZIP file instead of a single file.
+The *Blueprint Container* is a container class, that can be used to bundle multiple *Donation Blueprints* if participants upload a ZIP file instead of a single file.